Miguel26-pixel/FEUP_COMP/README.md

 ## Possible improvements
 Beside the already mentioned large size of some important classes, and the lack of a bigger optimization pipeline, we feel that our work could be much improved if we added more features to the base `jmm` language, such as method overloading, string literals or class constructor customizations.

+## Project setup

+There are three important subfolders inside the main folder.
+First, inside the subfolder named ``javacc`` you will find the initial grammar definition.
+Then, inside the subfolder named ``src`` you will find the entry point of the application.
+Finally, the subfolder named ``tutorial`` contains code solutions for each step of the tutorial.
+JavaCC21 will generate code inside the subfolder ``generated``.

+## Compile and Running

+To compile and install the program, run ``gradle installDist``.
+This will compile your classes and create a launcher script in the folder ``./build/install/comp2022-9b/bin``.
+For convenience, there are two script files, one for Windows (``comp2022-9b.bat``) and another for Linux (``comp2022-9b``), in the root folder, that call tihs launcher script.

+After compilation, a series of tests will be automatically executed.
+The build will stop if any test fails.
+Whenever you want to ignore the tests and build the program anyway, you can call Gradle with the flag ``-x test``.

+## Test

+To test the program, run ``gradle test``.
+This will execute the build, and run the JUnit tests in the ``test`` folder.
+If you want to see output printed during the tests, use the flag ``-i`` (i.e., ``gradle test -i``).
+You can also see a test report by opening ``./build/reports/tests/test/index.html``.